GROUND SOURCE HEAT PUMP DESIGN COURSE FOR BUILDING PROFESSIONALS

 COMPLETED ON 11/17/20

 A complete GSHP system includes both the ground loop and the building system.
 One should be able to understand the trade-offs in design decisions which affect the performance of a building and hold an understanding of how design decisions affect construction costs and have a sense of the percentage of the total mechanical system costs.
 Content examples include pump selections and annual pump energy, ground loop design temperatures and the effect on the ground loop size (and cost), basic heat pump system controls as compared to building management control systems.
-CLICK HERE for details of what you’ll learn from Instructors Steve Kavanaugh, Lance MacNevin and Chad Martin
+Instructors Steve Kavanaugh, Lance MacNevin and Chad Martin

 Module 2: Design of Ground‐Source Heat Pump Systems